bpg/terraform-provider-proxmox/docs/resources/virtual_environment_container.md

     - `unmanaged` - Unmanaged.
 - `pool_id` - (Optional) The identifier for a pool to assign the container to.
 - `started` - (Optional) Whether to start the container (defaults to `true`).
+- `startup` - (Optional) Defines startup and shutdown behavior of the container.
+  - `order` - (Required) A non-negative number defining the general startup order.
+  - `up` - (Optional) A non-negative number defining the delay in seconds before the next container is started.
+  - `down` - (Optional) A non-negative number defining the delay in seconds before the next container is shut down.
 - `start_on_boot` - (Optional) Automatically start container when the host system boots (defaults to `true`).
 - `tags` - (Optional) A list of tags the container tags.
 This is only meta information (defaults to `[]`).
 Note: Proxmox always sorts the container tags.